rottingresearch/linkrot/README.md

 # Features

 - Extract references and metadata from a given PDF.
-- Detects pdf, url, arxiv and doi references.
+- Detects PDF, URL, arXiv and DOI references.
 - Archives valid links using Internet Archive's Wayback Machine (using the -a flag).
 - Checks for valid SSL certificate.
 - Find broken hyperlinks (using the -c flag).
 - Output as text or JSON (using the -j flag).
 - Extract the PDF text (using the --text flag).
 - Use as command-line tool or Python package.
-- Works with local and online pdfs.
+- Works with local and online PDFs.

 # Installation